The Underground Railroad (novel): Plot

-Cora eventually arrives in a closed-down station in North Carolina.
+Cora eventually arrives at a closed-down station in North Carolina.
 She is found by Martin, the son of the station's former operator.
 North Carolina has recently decided to abolish slavery, using indentured servants instead, and violently executes any runaway slaves found in the state (as well as some freedmen).
-Martin, terrified of what the North Carolinians might do to an abolitionist, hides Cora in his attic for several months.
+Terrified of what the North Carolinians might do to an abolitionist, Martin hides Cora in his attic for several months.
 Cora becomes ill and is reluctantly treated by Martin's wife, Ethel.
-While Cora is down from the attic, a raid is conducted on the house, and she is recaptured by Ridgeway, while Martin and Ethel are executed by the mob.
+While Cora is down from the attic, a raid is conducted on the house, and Ridgeway recaptures her while the mob executes Martin and Ethel.

-Ridgeway takes Cora back toward Georgia, detouring through Tennessee to return another slave to his master.
-While stopped in Tennessee, Ridgeway's traveling party is attacked by the free-born Royal and two escaped slaves, who release Cora.
+Ridgeway takes Cora back toward Georgia, detouring through Tennessee to return another enslaved person to his owner.
+While stopped in Tennessee, Ridgeway's traveling party is attacked by the free-born Royal and two escaped enslaved people, who release Cora.
 Cora travels to a farm in Indiana owned by a free black man named Valentine, along with Royal.
-The farm is populated by a number of freedmen and escapees, living and working in harmony.
+The farm is populated by several freedmen and escapees, living and working in harmony.
 Royal, an operator on the Railroad, begins a romantic relationship with Cora, although she remains hesitant because of a rape by other slaves in her childhood.

-A small faction of freedmen, fearing that their peaceful life will be ruined by the presence of escaped slaves, oppose the harboring of non-members of the community.
-Eventually, the farm is burned and many people, including Royal, are killed in a raid by white Hoosiers.
+A small faction of freedmen, fearing that the presence of escaped slaves would ruin their peaceful lives, oppose the harboring of non-members of the community.
+Eventually, the farm is burned, and many people, including Royal, are killed in a raid by white Hoosiers.
 Various theories are held concerning the source of the attack.
 Ridgeway recaptures Cora and forces her to take him to a closed-down Railroad station nearby.
 When they arrive, she pushes him down a flight of stairs, severely injuring him.
-When last seen, he is whispering thoughts on the "American imperative" to Homer, who writes them in his journal.
+When last seen, he whispers thoughts on the "American imperative" to Homer, who writes them in his journal.
 Cora then runs off down the tracks.
-Eventually, she emerges from underground to find a caravan traveling out West.
+Eventually, she emerges from the underground to find a caravan traveling West.
 She is given a ride by one of the wagons' black drivers.